gildas-lormeau/zip.js/docs/interfaces/ZipDirectoryEntryImportOptions.md

 > `optional` **checkLocalDirectory?**: `boolean`

-`true` to validate the local file header of the entry against its central directory record when calling [FileEntry#getData](FileEntry.md#getdata), `false` to skip that validation.
+`true` to reject the entry with an [ERR\_AMBIGUOUS\_ARCHIVE](../variables/ERR_AMBIGUOUS_ARCHIVE.md) error when its local file header disagrees with its central directory record while calling [FileEntry#getData](FileEntry.md#getdata), `false` to deposit the differences on [EntryMetaData#warnings](EntryMetaData.md#warnings) instead.
 This is the entry-level half of [ZipReaderOptions#checkAmbiguity](ZipReaderOptions.md#checkambiguity), exposed on its own so it can be enabled without the archive-level checks and disabled without giving up the rest of [ZipReaderOptions#strictness](ZipReaderOptions.md#strictness).
 It is the only way to validate the local file headers of a self-extracting archive, since [GetEntriesOptions#checkAmbiguity](ZipReaderGetEntriesOptions.md#checkambiguity) rejects prepended data outright.

-`true` compares the filename as well, like [ZipReaderOptions#strictness](ZipReaderOptions.md#strictness) set to `"strict"`; `false` compares nothing, like `"tolerant"`.
+`true` compares the filename as well, like [ZipReaderOptions#strictness](ZipReaderOptions.md#strictness) set to `"strict"`; `false` compares everything except the filename, like `"tolerant"`.
+Set [ZipReaderOptions#checkLocalFilename](ZipReaderOptions.md#checklocalfilename) to control the filename comparison on its own.
 An explicit value takes precedence over the strictness default at every level.

 #### Default Value